Hapanvelli

 Hapanvelli (/fi/, lit. 'sour gruel') is a traditional South-Eastern Finnish dish that resembles pea soup but has a more sour flavour.
 It takes roughly an hour to prepare hapanvelli, which is made from a rye sourdough starter, potatoes and peas.
 It is traditionally served with a pat of butter and cold milk.

-Hapanvelli is a traditional dish of the Virolahti municipality which has the annual summertime Virolahti Week (Virolahti-viikko) during which hapanvelli is sold.
+Hapanvelli is a traditional dish of the Virolahti municipality which has an annual summertime Virolahti Week (Virolahti-viikko) during which hapanvelli is sold.
 There is also a contest during Virolahti Week in which the best cook gets the title of Miss Hapanvelli (Hapanvellimissi).